mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

-# Ubuntu i3 gaps using Regolith
+# Ubuntu i3 wm using Regolith

 ```
 chmod a+x script.sh